 The primary health concern for in situ burning is the evolution of particulates from the burning of crude oil, fuel products or other hydrocarbons.
 Secondly, within the first several hours of the burn, the generation of volatile organic compounds (VOCs) and polynuclear aromatic hydrocarbon's (PAHs) vapors could be additional health and safety concerns in the immediate area.
 Air monitoring is an important tool in communicating risks involved to the public at an emergency response.
-If it is determined that a burn will be conducted and there is risk of exposure to a human population center, then air monitoring should be completed (see pages 16 to 19).
-The Responsible Party (RP) may conduct air monitoring in conjunction with a burn, either independently or with government oversight.
-The air monitoring results should be immediately reviewed and assessed to determine the effectiveness of the burn and to address any public health concerns.
+If it is determined that a burn will be conducted and there is risk of exposure to a human population center, then air monitoring is should be completed (see pages 16 to 19).
+The Responsible Party (RP) may conduct air monitoring results should be immediately reviewed and assessed to determine the effectiveness of the burn and to address any public health concerns.